Naniwaya Seika Original Canned Kaki no Tane Rice Crackers

 Where to Buy

-If you love Kameda Crisps, Naniwaya Seika’s Kaki no Tane is a must-try, because the latter is the original.
+If you are a Kameda Crisps lover, Naniwaya Seika’s Kaki no Tane is the thing for you because it is the original.